olliw42/fastmavlink/README.md

 The code does not work on any platform.
 (It e.g. uses packed structures and references to members into these packed structures)

+## Installation ##

+The simplest method to use fastMavlink is to use the pre-generated C code provided with this repository in the `c_library` subfolder.
+Simply just grab this folder and copy it to any location you like.
+A more canonical approach would be to clone this repository into your standard location for github projects.

+If you want to generate the C code yourself ([Code Generation](#code-generation)), and need the standard xml dialect definition files (which you most likely will), you in addition want to get  the mavlink repository.
+The canonical approach would be to also clone it into the same location you chose for the fastMavlink repository.

 ## C Code Usage ##

 Please see the chapter below on the [C Code Architecture](#c-code-architecture) for a general description.

 For examples please go to [The fastMavlink Library: Examples](examples/).

-In order to use the dialect xyzdialect.xml, include
+In order to use the dialect `xyzdialect`, defined in xyzdialect.xml, include the corresponding header file xyzdialect.h into your project:

 ```C
 #include "path_to_c_code/xyzdialect/xyzdialect.h"
 ```

-into your project, where `path_to_c_code` is the path to the C code on your system.
-Note that it is not `".../xyzdialect/mavlink.h"` as it would be for pymavlink-mavgen.
+where `path_to_c_code` is the path to the fastMavlink C code on your system.
+Note that you do not include `".../xyzdialect/mavlink.h"` as you would do for pymavlink-mavgen.
 If you would do so with fastMavlink, it would enable the [pymavlink-mavgen mimicry](#pymavlink-mavgen-mimicry).

-The simplest is to use the pre-generated C code provided with this repo in the c_library subfolder.
-The include path would then look like `#inlcude "location_of_github_repos/fastmavlink/c_library/xyzdialect/xyzdialect.h"`.
+The simplest approach is to use the pre-generated C code provided in the `c_library` subfolder.
+If you cloned this repository, the include path would look like `#inlcude "location_of_github_repos/fastmavlink/c_library/xyzdialect/xyzdialect.h"`.
 Alternatively you can generate the C code using the python generator scripts, see [Code Generation](#code-generation), in which case `path_to_c_code` would point to the generator's output directory.

 ## Router ##